 We welcome people travelling on their own, for whom our tours are ideal, as many of our clients testify.
 There are usually several solo travellers on tour.
 On evenings when dinner is not included there is always the option of dining with the tour manager.

-Hotels usually charge a supplement for single occupancy of a room, but we never add anything to this – indeed, most of the supplements we charge are subsidised by ourselves, sometimes by hundreds of pounds.
+Hotels usually charge a supplement for single occupancy of a room, but we never add anything to this – indeed, some of the supplements we charge are subsidised by ourselves, sometimes by hundreds of pounds.

 Where we are able to, we assign those travelling on their own to rooms which are normally sold as doubles.